 - Airlocks

 1. Yeast Slurry: Stir together the hot water and sugar until sugar is dissolved.
 Let it cool to lukewarm, then stir in yeast.
-Allow the yeast to activate for 5 minutes.
+Allow the yeast to activate for 5 minutes, until bubbles form and the yeast is frothy.

 4. Ferment: Set bottles somewhere dark and room temperature, and let ferment for 7 to 14 days.
 It’s ready when the flavor is somewhat dry and boozy!
-If you’re not moving onto the next step (adding flavor), seal bottles shut and transfer to the fridge to stop the fermentation process.
+If you’re not moving on to the next step (adding flavor), seal the bottles shut and transfer to the fridge to stop the fermentation process.

 3rd FERMENTATION: Add flavor

-In this final (and optional) step, you can add flavors.
-This is the equivalent to the “second fermentation” in traditional kombucha brewing.
-You’ll just add whatever flavors you want to your bottle, then seal it shut.
+In this final (and optional) step, you can add flavors to give your hard kombucha a fun taste.
+This is the equivalent of the “second fermentation” in traditional kombucha brewing.
+You’ll just add whatever flavors you want to your bottle (like pureed fruit, fruit juice, ginger, herbs, or spices), then seal it shut.
 Let sit for 3 to 10 days, until bubbly and carbonated.
 Transfer bottles to the fridge to stop the fermentation process.
 Check out all of our flavor recipes here!

 How much alcohol is in my hard kombucha?